SyncfusionExamples/getting-started-with-react-treegrid/README.md

 ## How to run this application?

 To run this application, you need to first clone the `getting-started-with-react-treegrid` repository and then open it in Visual Studio Code.
-Now, simply run your project using the `npm start` command to view the output.
+Now, simply install all the necessary react packages into your current project using `npm install` command and run your project using the `npm start` command.